Ustaše: Antisemitism

 Already on their first day, 10–11 April 1941, Ustaše arrested a group of prominent Zagreb Jews and held them for ransom.
 On 13 April the same was done in Osijek, where Ustaše and Volksdeutscher mobs also destroyed the synagogue and Jewish graveyard.
 This process was repeated multiple times in 1941 with groups of Jews.
 Simultaneously, the Ustaše initiated extensive antisemitic propaganda, with Ustaše papers writing that Croatians must "be more alert than any other ethnic group to protect their racial purity, ...
 We need to keep our blood clean of the Jews".
 They also wrote that Jews are synonymous with "treachery, cheating, greed, immorality and foreigness", and therefore "wide swaths of the Croatian people always despised the Jews and felt towards them natural revulsion".

-In May 1941, the Ustaše rounded up 165 Jewish youth in Zagreb, members of the Jewish sports club Makabi, and sent them to the Danica concentration camp (all but 3 were later killed by the Ustaše).
-The Ustaše sent most Jews to Ustaše and Nazi concentration camps—including the notorious, Ustaše-run Jasenovac concentration camp—where nearly 32,000, or 80% of the Jews in the Independent State of Croatia, were exterminated.
+In May 1941, the Ustaše rounded up 165 Jewish youth in Zagreb, members of the Jewish sports club Makabi, and sent them to the Danica concentration camp.
+All but three were later killed by the Ustaše.
+The Ustaše sent most Jews to Ustaše and Nazi concentration camps—including the notorious, Ustaše-run Jasenovac concentration camp—where nearly 32,000, or 80% of the Jews in the Independent State of Croatia, were killed.
 In October 1941, the Ustaše mayor of Zagreb ordered the demolition of the Zagreb Synagogue, which was completely demolished by April 1942.
 The Ustaše persecuted Jews who practiced Judaism but authorized Jewish converts to Catholicism to be recognized as Croatian citizens and be given honorary Aryan citizenship that allowed them to be reinstated at the jobs from which they had previously been separated.
 After they stripped Jews of their citizenship rights, the Ustaše allowed some to apply for Aryan rights via bribes and/or through connections to prominent Ustaše.
 The whole process was highly arbitrary.
 Only 2% of Zagreb's Jews were granted Aryan rights, for example.
 Also, Aryan rights did not guarantee permanent protection from being sent to concentration camps or other persecution.

+Views on Muslims

+Islam, which had a large following in Bosnia and Herzegovina, was praised by the Ustaše as the religion that "keeps true the blood of Croats."
+The Ustaše viewed the Bosniaks as "Muslim Croats", and as a result, they were not persecuted on the basis of race.
+However, Muslims were not free from Ustaše persecution and atrocities, even if they were not targeted on a religious or ethnic basis.
+The majority of Muslims preferred a return to autonomy under Habsburg rule and were reportedly either neutral or opposed to the Ustaše regime.
+Despite Pavelić’s promises of equality between Catholics and Muslims, many Muslims became dissatisfied with Croat rule.
+Muslims (Bosniaks) comprised approximately 12% of the civil service and armed forces of the NDH.